jiang-yi-siphty/ScenicMap/README.md

 2. In the Scenic Details View, a text field should be layout to allow user to edit comment for the scenic.
 3. In the Scenic Map View, the latest annotation tag should replace the old fashion pin annotation.
 4. Find better solution to merge default scenic list and firebase scenic list in data model.
-5. provide the delete feature for custom scenic in all views.
+5. Provide the delete feature for custom scenic in all views.